gvwilson/thirdbit/src/fiction/darker-web/index.md

 On the one hand,
-Professor Peaslee is one of Miskatonic's most eminent scholars, and has played an important (if somewhat murky) role in handling various student disturbances over the years.
+Professor Peaslee is one of Miskatonic's most eminent scholars, and has played an important (if somewhat murky) role in managing various scandals over the years.
 On the other,
 he doesn't seem to understand that it is 1995, not 1955.